-I-52 Knowing Yourself: The Psychology of Self Understanding.
-An introduction to contemporary theories and research about how people come to know and evaluate themselves and how self judgments influence our emotions, desires, and behaviors.
-What are the limits and distortions of self understanding?
-Can one's self concept be measured?
-What are the effects of stereotypic labels on self understanding?
-How do people learn to be assertive-or helpless?
-How does self understanding contribute to the way we deal with anxiety, depression, and pain?
-Class lectures, discussions of research, and student reports on various facets of self understanding.
-Prerequisite: at least two courses in psychology.
-Mr. J. Brink, Mr. G. Weaver.
+W54 Knowing Yourself: The Psychology of Self Understanding.
+An introduction to contemporary theories and research about how people come to know and evaluate themselves and how self-judgments influence our emotions, desires, and actions.
+What are the limits and distortions of self-understanding?
+Can one's self-concept be measured?
+How does the self-concept originate in development?
+How does self-understanding contribute to the way we deal with anxiety, depression, and pain?
+Class lectures, discussions of research, and a student project on personal self-understanding.
+Perequisite: one course in psychology.
+Mr. G. Weaver.